shazow/ssh-chat/README.md

 Application Options:
   -v, --verbose    Show verbose logging.
+      --version    Print version and exit.
   -i, --identity=  Private key to identify server with. (~/.ssh/id_rsa)
       --bind=      Host and port to listen on.
 (0.0.0.0:2022) --admin=     Fingerprint of pubkey to mark as admin.
-      --whitelist= Optional file of pubkey fingerprints that are allowed to connect --motd=      Message of the Day file (optional) --pprof=     enable http server for pprof
+      --whitelist= Optional file of pubkey fingerprints that are allowed to connect --motd=      Message of the Day file (optional) --log=       Write chat log to this file.
+      --pprof=     enable http server for pprof

 Help Options: